 Before we get into this, I just need to clear something up.

-Apparently Ben Ward got word that this piece was being made, and in a brilliant PR move went on Twitter thinking the piece would appear on Equity Guru and bashed our friend Chris Parry and his site for absolutely nothing.
+Apparently Ben Ward got word that this piece was being made, he then went on Twitter thinking this article would appear on Equity Guru.
+So he bashed our friend Chris Parry and his site Equity Guru for absolutely nothing.

 While this was a terrible PR move from the CEO of a $100+ million dollar corporation, the language he uses in the tweet (which has since been deleted) is what’s most interesting and pertains directly to this piece.